SherineAwad/StructureVariations/README.md

 2. Add more tools to call structure variations that suite WES and WGS

-3. Add annotation rules for structure variations

 4. Add  more gene fusion tools

-5. Add more comments on the snakefile

 ## References